MarianaDwarka/marianadwarka.github.io/src/content/blog/mvc-layered.md

   - **Presentation Layer (IGU)**: This is the layer closest to the end user.
 It handles user interaction, displaying information, and gathering user inputs.
 Its function is to present data and delegate user actions to the business logic layer.
   - **Business Logic Layer**: This is where the application's specific logic is processed, decisions are made, and business rules are executed.
 This layer acts as an intermediary between the presentation layer and the data layer, processing user requests, executing corresponding logic, and passing data to and from the data layer.
   - **Persistence or Data Access Layer**: This layer manages data persistence and retrieval, interacting with databases, file systems, or other data sources.
 It is responsible for storing, retrieving, and updating information as requested by the business logic layer.
-  - In some cases, additional layers such as the Service Layer or Integration Layer are included.
+  - **Service Layer**: In some cases, additional layers such as the Service Layer or Integration Layer are included.
+This optional layer is positioned between the business logic layer and the presentation layer, or between the business logic and the data layer, depending on the design.
+Its purpose is to provide a set of common services (such as authentication, authorization, logging, etc.) or to integrate external systems and services.
+This helps to centralize integration logic and to provide a consistent interface for consumers of these services.

     ![](/blogImages/layered.png)